hrithickbarani/HOTEL-REVENUE-BOOKING-OPTIMIZATION-DASHBOARD/README.md

-# Premier Inn Revenue & Booking Optimization Dashboard
+# Hotel Revenue & Booking Optimization Dashboard

 ## Overview
 This Power BI dashboard replicates the revenue and booking analysis approach used in my previous work for **Premier Inn**, applying the same data-driven methodology to luxury hotel data.
 It focuses on optimizing key performance metrics such as **Revenue**, **ADR (Average Daily Rate)**, **DSRN (Daily Sellable Room Nights)**, **Occupancy**, **Realization**, and **RevPAR (Revenue Per Available Room)**.